 Specialist sources of advice

-For further information on historic tiles, see the Tiles and Architectural Ceramics Society [TACS] website.
+For further information on historic tiles and their care, see the Tiles and Architectural Ceramics Society (TACS) website which also includes details of the TACS conservation grants for work on historic tiles or architectural ceramics.
 The Building Conservation Directory provides advice and information on craft skills, conservation products and specialist services.

 Commissioning a conservator

 Historic England recommend using a specialist conservator.
 Accredited conservators, who have obtained professional recognition through ICON, the Institute of Conservation’s Professional Accreditation of Conservator-Restorers (PACR) system, can be found on the Conservation Register database.